iArxiv

 Key insights were:

-➤ Researchers use iArxiv 2 to 4 times per week to quickly scan new papers.
+Researchers use iArxiv 2 to 4 times per week to quickly scan new papers.

-➤ Filters were the biggest friction, described as complex and difficult to use.
+Filters were the biggest friction, described as complex and difficult to use.

-➤ Updates matter: users wante a mix of their main area + related domains.
+Updates matter: users wante a mix of their main area + related domains.

-➤ Settings were valuable but unclear, leading to trial-and-error.
+Settings were valuable but unclear, leading to trial-and-error.

-➤ Paper overview is the determining factor for deciding whether to read more.
+Paper overview is the determining factor for deciding whether to read more.

-Filters are essential for daily use but were previously overwhelming.
-We reorganized them into logical, clear groups (date, score, category) and designed a smooth drawer interaction that reduces cognitive effort and decision time.
+Reorganized filters into logical, clear groups (date, score, category) and designed a smooth drawer interaction that reduces cognitive effort and decision time.

-➤ Smarter, more discoverable settings.
+Smarter, more discoverable settings

 Users can now choose preferred categories, adjust scoring, decide whether to show abstracts and configure email updates, and create instant personalization.

-➤ More actionable paper overviews.
+More actionable paper overviews

 We designed multiple levels of overview clarity depending on what scientists valued in order to speed up scanning, the core use case.